mother— although spelled differently, or did Peter adopt a new surname

 image of the "Tithables List of 1765," in Appendix #5 of Supplemental

-Notes.)
-The broad A sound heard in "Arter-" and the similar sound
+The broad A sound heard in "Arter-" and the similar sound of short O

-of short O in "Otter-" suggest that broad A (not short A as in "cat")
+in "Otter-" suggest that broad A (not short A as in "cat") was probably

-was probably represented in renderings of "Atterburn," in those
+represented in renderings of "Atterburn," in those instances where

-precedes double consonants in English, today.
-"Atterburn" (as
+consonants in English, today.
+"Atterburn" (as transcribed) is found

-transcribed) is found exclusively for Peter in Maryland, and occurs
+exclusively for Peter in Maryland, and occurs predominantly for both

-predominantly for both Peter and William in Prince William County,
+Peter and William in Prince William County, which suggests that

 Could there have been an unconscious bias that favored